-It’s a topic I cover in my book One Degree and in my travels across 11 countries.
-Just as heating water from 211 to 212 degrees takes it to the boiling point, even a small one degree shift can create a powerful pool of possibilities.
+Even the smallest shifts in our actions and mindsets can create extraordinary outcomes.
+It’s a topic I cover in my book One Degree and in my travels across 12 countries.
+Just as heating water up from 211 to 212 degrees, one degree can create a powerful pool of possibilities.

-Back to the photo.
-Emma was 2 at the time.
-We got an early start at Disneyland and ordered pancakes.
+Here’s a great example of one degree in action.
+When my daughters was three, we visited Disneyland right when it opened.
+We stopped at a cafe and ordered pancakes.
 To our surprise, out comes a “Mickey Mouse” shaped pancake.
 Wow!
 Here eyes grew wide and her smile lasted throughout the day.
 This was the power of one degree at work.
 For Disney, it required very little effort or cost to move three pancakes from a typical stack to create Mickey Mouse on a plate.
 It’s still just pancake batter, but the one degree shift brought enormous joy and embodied Disney’s brand—and it worked in a big way.
 The smile says it all!